Metronidazole Gel for Rosacea UK: How It Works, Rozex, Triggers & Results

 Start Your Consultation →What Is Rosacea?

-Rosacea is a distinct condition from acne — it does not produce comedones (blackheads or whiteheads), is typically confined to the central face (cheeks, nose, forehead, and chin), and has specific triggering factors that worsen it.
+Rosacea is a distinct condition from acne — it does not produce comedones (blackheads or whiteheads), is typically confined to the central face, and has specific triggering factors that worsen it.
 It is classified into four subtypes:

 | Subtype | Presentation | Treatment priority |